Clinician. Consultant. Educator. Entrepreneur.

 Awards & Recognitions

-A career shaped by curiosity, clinical rigor, and a deep commitment to moving the field forward.
+A career shaped by curiosity, clinical rigor, lifelong learning, and a deep commitment to advancing the field of speech-language pathology.

-Selected for both the ASHA Leadership Development Program and the ASHA Faculty Development Award — two nationally competitive programs supporting the next generation of leaders and educators in communication sciences and disorders.
+Selected for the ASHA Leadership and Faculty Development Programs — two nationally competitive programs supporting the next generation of leaders and educators in communication sciences and disorders.

-Served in multiple national leadership roles including ASHA's Scientific and Professional Education Board, Peer Review Training Committee, and as a Career Transitions Mentor — while also co-chairing an international COVID-19 task force for the Dysphagia Research Society.
+Served in various national and international leadership roles including ASHA's Scientific and Professional Education Board, Scientific Peer Review Training Committee, and as a Career Transitions Mentor — while also co-chairing an international COVID-19 task force for the Dysphagia Research Society.

-Completed advanced training in business management and digital health from Harvard Business School and Stanford University — bridging deep clinical expertise with healthtech innovation.
+Completed advanced training and certifications in dysphagia management, dementia care, business strategy, healthcare leadership, and digital health through institutions including Harvard Business School and Johns Hopkins University — bridging clinical expertise with business and innovation.

 SPEECH THERAPIST OF THE YEAR

-Awarded SLP of the Year at the University of Mississippi Medical Center for exceptional clinical service and leadership during COVID-19
+Awarded SLP of the Year at the University of Mississippi Medical Center for exceptional clinical service and leadership during the COVID-19 pandemic.

-Recognized of one of the few hundred board-certified specialists in swallowing and swallowing disorders around the world.
+Recognized as one of the few hundred board-certified specialists in swallowing and swallowing disorders around the world.

 A collection of logos from various medical and health organizations, including HEALPRO HERITAGE, DRS (Dysphagia Research Society), UMMC, ASHA, Harvard Medical School, National Foundation of Swallowing Disorders, Medbridge, Highmark USA, IndiAide, BiteLabs, Massachusetts General Hospital, and Select Medical.